Complaints procedure at Andrew Thomas Dental Care

 We hope that most problems can be sorted out easily and quickly, at the time they arise and with the person concerned.
 If your problem cannot be sorted in this way and you wish to make a complaint, we would like you to let us know as soon as possible, within 12 months of the incident.
 If a longer time has passed but there are good reasons for the delay, tell us anyway, as we may still be able to deal with your concern.

 Complaints about the treatment you received should be made to the dentist who normally sees you.
-Alternatively, you may ask for an appointment with Kim Handley in order to discuss your concerns.
-She will explain the complaints procedure to you and ensure that your concerns are dealt with promptly.
+Alternatively, you may ask for an appointment with Jo Thomas who is our registered manager to discuss your concerns.
+She will explain the complaints procedure to you and will ensure that your concerns are dealt with promptly.
 It will help if you are as clear as possible about your complaint.

 What We Shall Do

-We shall acknowledge your complaint within 2 working days and aim to have looked into your complaint within 10 working days of the date when you raised it with us.
-We shall then be in a position to give you an explanation, or offer a meeting with those involved.
+We shall acknowledge your complaint within 2 working days and aim to have looked into your complaint within 30 working days of the date when you raised it with us.
+We shall then be able to give you an explanation or offer a meeting with those involved.

 In investigating your complaint, we shall aim to: